 The Pradhan Mantri Kisan Sanman Nidhi Yojana was launched by the Central Government in December 2018, under which small and marginal farmers with less than 2 hectares of land are given three installments of Rs.
 2,000 per annum each.
 The money is credited to the farmers' account in three installments of Rs 2,000 each.
+Modi Government has increased Rs 3000 core for PM Kisan Samman Nidhi Yojana in the General Budget 2022-23.

-The Ministry has been allocated Rs 1, 42,762 crore in 2019-20 Allocation to the Ministry accounts for 5% of the central government's budget.
-This allocation is 30% higher than the revised estimate for 2018-19, primarily due to a higher allocation of Rs 75,000 crore to PM-KISAN (income support scheme for farmers) for 2019-20.
-For 2019-20 as well, the scheme was allocated Rs 75,000 crore at the budgeted stage PM-KISAN accounts for 53% of the allocation to the Ministry in 2019-20 Other expenditure items of the Ministry, including interest subsidy for short-term credit to farmers and Pradhan Mantri
+The Ministry has been allocated Rs 1, 50,762crore in 2022-23 Allocation to the Ministry accounts for 5% of the central government's budget.
+This allocation is 30% higher than the revised estimate for 2021-22, primarily due to a higher allocation of Rs 75,000 core to PM-KISAN (income support scheme for farmers) for 2022-23.as well, the scheme was allocated Rs 75,000 core at the budgeted stage.

-Fasal Bima Yojana, have been allocated Rs 67,762 crore in 2019-20, a 22% increase over the previous year. .
 The money is credited to the farmers' account in three installments of Rs 2,000 each.
-Awareness about Pradhan Mantri Kisan Sanman Yojana was spread among the farmers of Ashwi Budruk and Ashwi Khurd villages through the Department of Economics.
+Awareness about Pradhan Mantri Kisan Sanman Yojana was spread among the farmers of Ashwi Khurd villages through the Department of Economics.

 Beneficiary farmers were registered through the Department of Economics.
 All the beneficiary farmers who were registered benefited from the Prime Minister's Kisan Sanman Nidhi Yojana.
-Farmers in Ashwi Budruk and Ashvi Khurd villages are guided by the Department of Economics to avail the benefits of the Prime Minister's Kisan Sanman Nidhi Yojana and the benefits are given to the concerned beneficiary farmers.
-So far more than 30 beneficiary farmers have been given the benefit of Pradhan Kisan Sanman Nidhi Yojana.
+Farmers in Ashvi Khurd villages are guided by the Department of Economics to avail the benefits of the Prime Minister's Kisan Sanman Nidhi Yojana and the benefits are given to the concerned beneficiary farmers.
+So far more than 30 beneficiary farmers have been given the benefit of Pradhan Kisan Samman Nidhi Yojana,